noobaa/noobaa-core/src/deploy/NVA_build/README.md

 - NVA description:
   Our NVA is a CentOS based machine running the following components: Web Server, STUN/TURN, REST, MongoDB.
-  It does not contain the entire repo, just the extracted package created by the gulp target NVA_build (for example, the agent code is not there).
+  It does not contain the entire repo, just the extracted package created by the gulp target package_build (for example, the agent code is not there).
 It does contain all the files needed to run these services, the agent distribution pack and the package.json for dependency installation.